chelmertz/chelmertz.github.io/_posts/2010-05-12-03-15-Supply-and-demand.md

 Everybody knows how to backup but the important thing is to [know how to restore from that backup]("http://www.joelonsoftware.com/items/2009/12/14.html").

 I’m thinking this POV often is missing when discussing documentation of software.
-The [Wikipedia article on Software Documentation](http://en.wikipedia.org/wiki/Software_documentation) is focusing a lot on pigeonholing the different type of documentation that <em>may exist</em> so that no type is left out.
+The [Wikipedia article on Software Documentation](http://en.wikipedia.org/wiki/Software_documentation) is focusing a lot on pigeonholing the different type of documentation that _may exist_ so that no type is left out.
 That’s sometimes what I feel myself when trying to document a process - have I really made sure that this way of documenting is #1 or should I just go over the alternatives again?

 Hold your horses.
 From now on, every inch taken towards documenting something must be questioned.